knadh/dns.toys/README.md

 ## Running locally
 - Clone the repo
 - Copy `config.sample.toml` to `config.toml` and edit the config
+- Make sure you have a copy of the `cities15000.txt` file at the root of this directory (instructions are in the `config.sample.toml` file)
 - Run `make build` to build the binary and then run `./dnstoys.bin`

 ## Others